cloudnative-pg/cloudnative-pg/docs/src/e2e.md

 * Primary endpoint switch in case of failover in less than 10 seconds;
   the threshold is raised to 20 seconds on GKE and 30 on AKS;
 * Primary endpoint switch in case of switchover in less than 20 seconds;
-* Recover from a degraded state in less than 60 seconds.
+* Recover from a degraded state in less than 60 seconds;
+* Storage expansion.

 The E2E tests suite is also run for OpenShift versions 4.5, 4.6, and 4.7 and the latest Kubernetes and PostgreSQL releases on clusters created on the